JoseRoca/WinFBX2/docs/Windows GUI/Windows Controls/CDialog Class.md

 At its core, CDialog replicates and improves upon the DDT engine, offering a cleaner syntax, stronger internal logic, and seamless integration with the Windows API.
 It provides essential dialog functions, simplified control creation, and event-driven message handling — all without the burden of bloated frameworks or opaque abstractions.

+One of CDialog’s most indispensable features is its automatic anchoring system, which removes the burden of manually repositioning or resizing controls.
+Based on simple rules rather than complex calculations, the anchoring system adapts UI layouts to different window sizes effortlessly — allowing developers to create flexible, responsive dialogs without micromanaging layout code.
+It’s a modern solution to a long-standing developer chore, and once you've used it, it’s hard to go back.

 While it doesn’t expose every window style or capability available through low-level SDK programming, CDialog makes a deliberate tradeoff: ease of use, portability, and compatibility with modern screen resolutions.

 With the widespread adoption of high-DPI monitors, traditional SDK-created windows often face scaling issues unless developers implement extensive DPI-awareness logic themselves.
 Microsoft, recognizing this challenge, has focused its DPI improvements around its dialog template engine — making dialogs the path of least resistance for building DPI-aware applications that scale gracefully across display types.